top of page

 Sequoia National Park Travel Guide

-Step into Sequoia National Park and you'll be awestruck by the giants that live here, ancient trees so wide you can drive a car through their trunks and so tall they vanish into the sky.
-The Sierra Nevada air is cool and fragrant with pine, and the sound of woodpeckers tapping echoes through cathedral-like groves.
+Step into Sequoia National Park, and you'll be awestruck by the giants that dwell here.
+These ancient trees are so wide you could drive a car through their trunks, and they soar so high that they vanish into the sky.
+The Sierra Nevada air is cool and fragrant with pine, while the sound of woodpeckers tapping echoes through cathedral-like groves.
 Home to the famous General Sherman Tree, the largest tree on Earth, Sequoia pairs with neighboring Kings Canyon to create a world of wilderness, caves, and peaks that leave you humbled and inspired.
-This is a place where you can experience the sheer majesty of nature.
+This is a place where you can truly experience the sheer majesty of nature.

 Sequoia is where giants breathe, trees older than empires, taller than skyscrapers, and rooted in silence that humbles you.

-The nearest major airport is Fresno Yosemite International (FAT, 1.5 hrs).
-Los Angeles (LAX, 5 hrs) and San Francisco (SFO, 5 hrs) are larger hubs that pair well with a California road trip.
-Driving is essential, roads are narrow, winding, and stunning, but public transport is minimal.
+The nearest major airport is Fresno Yosemite International (FAT), just 1.5 hours away.
+Los Angeles (LAX) and San Francisco (SFO) are larger hubs, both about 5 hours away, making them perfect for a California road trip.
+Driving is essential here; the roads are narrow, winding, and stunning.
+Public transport is minimal.
 In summer, a seasonal shuttle runs from Visalia into the park.

 • Nearest Airports: FAT (1.5 hrs), LAX (5 hrs), SFO (5 hrs)